thomasskk/react-proxy-form/README.md

 - ##### `autoUnregister?:` boolean = false
   Unregister elements when they unmount.
-  If the element remount it's defaultValue will be automatically set.
+  If the element remount its defaultValue will be automatically set.

 ## UseFormReturn\<T\>